 Is corn healthy?

-Aside from the many health benefits of corn, this salad is absolutely healthy because it uses minimal ingredients, relies on whole foods, and is high in vegetable content.
+This salad is absolutely healthy because it uses minimal ingredients, relies on whole foods, and is high in vegetable content.
 Enjoy this recipe guilt-free!

 Ingredients in summer corn & arugula salad